TuftsWeatherExtreme/NEXRADTurbulencePrediction/hpc_scripts/README.md

 Overarchingly, any sbatch script can be generally run as:
-**Usage:** `sbatch [script].sh [any command line args]` This provides consistent specification on what nodes to request, time and memory requirements, where to save output, and more and also a script for what to run once the node has been allocated.
+**Usage:** `sbatch [script].sh [any command line args]` This provides consistent specification on what nodes to request, time and memory requirements, where to save output, a script to run once the node has been allocated, and more.

 While our ultimate scripts were formatted as batch scripts, to request a node individually and get command line access:
 - Usage (non-GPU): `srun -p batch -n 1 --mem=32g -t 1-0 --pty bash`